Back to Documentation

 Token Boundary

-`ak_oc_*` keys are for `/api/v1/openclaw/...` REST operations. `ocmcp_*` tokens are for `/mcp/sse` and `/mcp/ws` transports. `GET /api/v1/agents/status` is a compatibility probe only, not a per-agent status API.
+`ak_oc_*` keys are the owner-scoped integration credential you create once in Dashboard -> Integrations. `ocmcp_*` tokens are the short-lived transport credential for `/mcp/sse` and `/mcp/ws`. `GET /api/v1/agents/status` is a compatibility probe only, not a per-agent status API.

 Python 3.11+ & MCP SDK